dawillcox/breeze_email_reports/DOCUMENTATION.rst

   This is the sending email address for the report.
 With a couple of exceptions when no report is sent, this is required.
 --to receivers
-  List email recipients, comma separated.
-You must specify at least --to or --bcc.
-Both are allowed.
+  List of email recipients, comma separated.
+You must specify at least one of --to, --cc, or --bcc.
+All are allowed.
+--cc receivers
+  List of "cc" recipients
 --bcc receivers
   List of blind receivers
 --format <html, text, or csv>